rivasbolinga/math-magicians/README.md

  <a name="about-project"></a>
 <!-- PROJECT DESCRIPTION -->

-**Math Magicians** is a website built with React that renders a calculator where the user can make simple math operations.
-It is part of the 3rd module: React of the Microverse programm curriculum.
-In this part of the project I have done the React setup
+Welcome to Math Magicians, an innovative website built with React that empowers you to become a math magician yourself.
+With our user-friendly calculator, you can effortlessly perform simple mathematical operations and explore the fascinating world of numbers.
+Math Magicians is an integral part of the third module of the Microverse program curriculum, dedicated to mastering React and its powerful capabilities

 <!-- TABLE OF CONTENTS -->